MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 1. Close the panel.

+## Disable an app

+If you want to prevent users from using an app that you've already enabled, you can disable it.

+1. On the Manage apps page, select the app that you want to disable, and then select **Properties**.

+1. Clear the **Enabled** check box.

+1. Close the panel.

 ## Remove an app from the Apps site
 <a name="__toc347303053"> </a>

 If you no longer want a specific app to be available for users to add, you can remove it from on the Manage apps page.
 Any instances of the app that have already been added to sites by users will remain, but the app will no longer be available for users to add to additional sites.

+> [!IMPORTANT]
+> If you delete an app, you can't disable it in the future.
+Users who have already added the app to their site will continue to have access to it.

 1. On the Manage apps page, select the app that you want to delete.